 Lake Sinclair keeps getting more beautiful as the year goes on.
 Rent a boat or kayak and set out for a stunning sunset view on the shimmering water.
 Trees with red, yellow and orange tones border the lake creating a beautiful portrait reflection on the lake.
-Catch a glimpse of the Wooden Boat Cruise on September 12th, October 10th and November 14th-- the second Saturday of each month, it is!
+Rent a beautiful vacation home on the water and enjoy incredible amenities, including campfires, grills, docks where you can park your boat, and more.

 There is everything from warm, crispy apple pie to seasoned soups and pumpkin ales to help get you into the fall spirit.
 Here are 10 places you really autumn know.

 If you are looking to fill your own home with the aromas, fresh seasonal produce straight from the earth awaits you and your family at Comfort Farms Farmers Market--a true gem in Milledgeville!
 Heritage pork, bacon, sausage, butts, tomahawk chops and more come right off the grill and are ready to serve at their Saturday markets.
 Virtual shopping is available and makes it as easy as ever to eat healthy!
 With a beautiful mission of helping veterans in crisis, this farmers market has assisted over 80 veterans in the last 3 years.
 Displaced veterans suffering from PTSD and other invisible hardships have since been reintegrated into families, society and the economy.
 Be sure to check it out next time you are in Milledgeville!

 Join Comfort Farms for their annual Comfy Funky Pumpkin Patch on Saturday, October 8th from 9:30 AM-4:00 PM.
 The event is perfect to pick out your pumpkin and take all the fall pictures.
 In addition to pumpkins, there will be crafts, a hay ride, a chance to feed the Comfort Farms animals, and fresh food.
 Entry is $5.00 per vehicle.